-Seville is considered one of the best travel destinations in Spain.
-As home to flamenco dancing, you shouldn’t be surprised that Seville is an entertaining city to visit and must for any Spain itinerary.
+Whether you’re a first-time traveller or a veteran, there’s no doubt that Seville is one of the best travel destinations in Spain.
+As home to flamenco dancing, you shouldn’t be surprised that Seville is an immensely entertaining city and must-visit for any Spain itinerary.
 The abundance of festivals, tapas bars, and food markets make it a fun city to get lost in.

 Without a plan, it can be easy to get swept away in the excitement of the city and not check out all the sites you want to see.
 It’s especially difficult to see everything when you’ve just got one day in Seville.